oraekene/Solar_Sizer_SDK2/README.md

-# SolarSizer Pro on Cloudflare
+# SolarSizer Pro on Cloudflare.

 SolarSizer Pro is now structured for Cloudflare free-tier hosting: